 For example, if you’ve ever wondered which investments to choose in your 401(k), you understand the value of expert advice.
 An advisor helps you set an asset allocation and adjusts it for you over time.
 After all, the ideal investments for a 25-year-old are very different from the ideal investments for a 65-year-old.

-Investment advisors further help you decide not just which investments to buy, but also how much of each.
+Investment advisors further help you decide not just which investments to buy, but also how much of each asset.
 On the simplest level, that means deciding how much of your money to keep in stocks versus bonds versus alternative investments like real estate.

 Within each of those umbrella categories, they drill down further.
 Of your stock investments, what portion should be U.S. stocks versus international stocks?
 Should you just buy large-cap stocks, or also small- and mid-cap stocks?
 In which industries or market sectors?